About Máiréad Nesbitt

 Máiréad has played at the White House and the Pentagon for four US presidents.
 Among the famous venues and symphony concert halls she has performed in worldwide, highlights include Carnegie Hall, Radio City Music Hall, Red Rocks Colorado and Hyde Park.

-Máiréad was guest soloist at Carnegie Hall December 1st, 2017 with renowned artists Syblle Szaggers Redford and Tim Janis Ensemble for The Way of the Rain.
+Máiréad was guest soloist at Carnegie Hall Dec.
+1st, 2017 with renowned artists Sibylle Szaggers Redford and the Tim Janis Ensemble for The Way of The Rain.
+Máiréad had the privilege of returning as guest soloist to Carnegie Hall Nov.
+30th, 2018 for Christmas with Tim Janis and Special Guests.

 Máiréad made her Broadway debut at The Broadway featuring in the spectacular show Rocktopia in 2018 from March 20th for six weeks.